Jguz17/google-leads-frontend/README.md

 Google leads is a project that uses the Google Maps Places API.
 The frontend is built with React, Context API for state management, and Material UI.
 As of 2/21/2021, I have not worked on this project.
 There is a bug in the home screen where it doesn't save the correct info to the users "my places".
 The user can manually create their data though.
 So that works.

+Checkout branch "current" for the current build with all the bugs :)

 ![Image](https://i.imgur.com/lYASqJ4.jpg)

 ## Installation